Bardhaman Dakshin Assembly constituency: 1967-2006

 Nirupam Sen of CPI (M) won the Bardhaman Dakshin assembly seat in 2006 and 2001 state assembly elections defeating his nearest rivals Samir Kumar Roy and Paresh Chandra Sarkar (both of Trinamool Congress) in the respective years.
 Contests in most years were multi cornered but only winners and runners are being mentioned.
 In 1996 and 1991, Shyamaprosad Bose of CPI (M) defeated Sadhan Kumar Ghosh and Shyamadas Banerjee (both of Congress) in respective years.
 In 1987, Nirupam Sen of CPI (M) defeated Pradip Bhattacharya of Congress.
 In 1982 and 1977, Kaustav Roy of CPI (M) defeated Shyamadas Banerjee and Pradip Bhattacharya (both of Congress) in the respective years.
 Pradip Bhattacharya of Congress won the seat in 1972.
 Benoy Choudhury of CPI (M) won the seat in 1971 and 1969.
 S.B.Chowdhury of Congress won the seat in 1967.
+However, both in 1982 and 1987, the preferred choice of candidate was Sujit Chandra Das of the Indian National Congress.
+Some unconfirmed sources suggest that in order to avoid infighting within the party & also due to some differences with the then State Pradesh Congress leadership, he opted not to contest the elections.

+It is, however, believed that the Congress would not have lost the seat in 1987 had the Congress nominated Sujit Chandra Das instead of Pradip Bhattacharya & Shyamadas Banerjee.
+Such was the reputation, popularity & charisma of Sujit Das that even various prominent CPI(M) politburo members like Benoy Chowdhury & the then ministers in the Left front cabinet Nirupam Sen & Nisith Adhikary had in one interview acknowledged that it would have been difficult for the CPI(M) to retain the Burdwan South seat both in 1982 & 1987 if Sujit Das had contested the elections on a Congress ticket.
+He was one of the very few congress leaders to be admired by the CPI(M), at large.
+Ministers like Nisith Adhikary used to stay in his house.
+He was much loved across political boundaries.